Etihad Airways: New cabins

-First Class on Airbus A380s was overhauled with the "First Apartments".
+First Class suites are offered on Airbus A380s and are named "The Apartment".
 There are nine in total, configured 1-1 across a single aisle, and take up a total area of 39 sqft each.
-It features a 30.3 in-wide reclining chair; a full-length ottoman which can be transformed into a bed; a 24 in TV monitor which can swing to align itself to the ottoman so that it can be viewed from the bed; a vanity cabinet; and a bar with assorted chilled drinks.
-In 2015, this class was named the world's best first class due to its luxurious innovation.
+Each one features a 30.3 in-wide reclining chair; a full-length ottoman which can be transformed into a bed; a 24 in TV monitor which can swing to align itself to the ottoman so that it can be viewed from the bed; a vanity cabinet; and a bar with assorted chilled drinks.
+In 2015, this class was named the world's best first-class due to its innovation.